 2. Once you are in your new account, import your references by clicking on the + button on the menu bar.

 b.
 Select RefWorks under Import from another reference manager

 You'll be prompted to log into your old account, and they'll take care of the rest.
-The time it will take depends on the size of your collection and your network speed.
+The time it takes depends on the size of your collection and your network speed.

 Best article databases for fish ecology & conservation

 For the Fish assignment, these 2 have more popular press articles, along with scientific/scholarly ones.

 - GREENR: Global Reference on the Environment, Energy, and Natural Resources.
 It groups information by type of publication: e.g., academic journal articles, magazines, newspapers, podcasts, encyclopedia entries, etc.

 - Environment Index - for articles from scientific, legal, and popular journals, 1950s- present.

 Journal articles, book chapters, reports, and conference proceedings published in the field of aquatic science, some in full text, 1965-present.